Proposing Core Curriculum Courses

 Proposing a First-Year Seminar Course

-Faculty interested in teaching a first-year seminar course should submit a new TIDE course proposal form for consideration by the Newcomb-Tulane College Curriculum Committee.
-Course proposals should be interdisciplinary, current, and include all programmatic learning outcomes, which can be found in the Faculty Guidebook.
+Faculty interested in teaching a first-year seminar course should submit a new TIDES course proposal form for consideration by the Newcomb-Tulane College Curriculum Committee.
+Course proposals should be interdisciplinary, current and include all programmatic learning outcomes, which can be found in the Faculty Guidebook.